 Born in West Bloomfield, Alex Finkelstein has spent his entire life in the state of Michigan.
 He is interested in pursuing a career in labor and employment law.
 In his spare time, he enjoys biking, golfing, and public speaking.

-Caroline Hoskins is a 2L at Michigan Law, and is also pursuing a PhD in Philosophy at Rutgers University.
+Caroline Hoskins has completed two years at Michigan Law and is also pursuing a PhD in Philosophy at Rutgers University.
 Last summer, Caroline interned with the Michigan Innocence Clinic in Ann Arbor.
 In her free time, Caroline enjoys doing Pure Barre classes and pretending she can cook.

-Laura Jetter is a 2L at the University of Michigan Law school.
-She will be spending summer 2022 at Wilson Sonsini Goodrich & Rosati in San Francisco, CA as a corporate summer associate working with startups and public companies.
+Laura Jetter is a 3L at the University of Michigan Law school.
+She spent summer 2022 at Wilson Sonsini Goodrich & Rosati in San Francisco, CA as a corporate summer associate working with startups and public companies.
 In her free time, Laura enjoys buying plants and cooking

 Thomas Klemm is a PhD candidate in Political Science where he studies race, citizenship and nationalism in Indian Country.
 He is Turtle Clan Potawatomi and a citizen of the Pokagon Band of Potawatomi Indians.